ohharsen/cse110-w21-group34/admin/meetings/030721-Sprint-3-Review.md

 Near the end of the sprint, the Timer Team engaged with new stretch goal features as some of the images below entail a WIP settings pane.
 Michael utilized the HTML and CSS code written by the statistics team (Joshua, Vedparkash, Michael K.) to clone a left-hand page whereas Keshab's goal will be to help populate its inner panes.

-- *Example of written Cypress testing:*
+- *Glimpse of written Cypress testing:*

 ![](./sprint3Files/Countdown-Cypress.gif)